- Complimentary snacks

 - Complimentary soft drinks

 The Korean Air KAL Business Class Lounge at Los Angeles airport serves as the SkyTeam lounge for flights departing out of the Tom Bradley International Terminal.
 Located on the fifth floor mezzanine (take the escalators or elevator up the “Time Tower”), it overlooks the gorgeous new terminal.

-The KAL Lounge welcomes Priority Pass members between noon and 6 PM.
+The KAL Lounge welcomes Priority Pass members between 11 AM and 5 PM.

 Korean Air KAL Business Class Lounge LAX design

 The lounge entrance sets the tone, with elegant wood paneling in Korean style and a drawing of Seoul’s Changdeok Palace.
 Throughout, the elegant and luxurious yet minimalistic design is reminiscent of Park Hyatt hotels and similar five-star properties.
 The designers have obviously chosen to use high quality materials and finishes.
 With tranquil music playing in the background, visitors are immediately drawn into a place of inner calm and serenity.
 First impressions are truly excellent.